Exceptional object

 The Platonic solids, seen here in an illustration from Johannes Kepler's Mysterium Cosmographicum (1596), are an early example of exceptional objects.
 The symmetries of three-dimensional space can be classified into two infinite families—the cyclic and dihedral symmetries of n-sided polygons—and five exceptional types of symmetry, namely the symmetry groups of the Platonic solids.

+In mathematics, an exceptional object is one of finitely many exceptions to some classification of objects.
 Many branches of mathematics study objects of a given type and prove a classification theorem.
-A common theme is that the classification results in a number of series of objects and a finite number of exceptions — often with desirable properties — that do not fit into any series.
-These are known as exceptional objects.
+A common theme is that the classification results in a number of series of objects and a finite number of exceptions — often with desirable properties — that do not fit into any series; these are known as exceptional objects.
 In many cases, these exceptional objects play a further and important role in the subject.
 Furthermore, the exceptional objects in one branch of mathematics often relate to the exceptional objects in others.

 A related phenomenon is exceptional isomorphism, when two series are in general different, but agree for some small values.
 For example, spin groups in low dimensions are isomorphic to other classical Lie groups.